Large Language Model-assisted Autonomous Vehicle Recovery from Immobilization: Abstract

 \section{Abstract}

-Despite significant advancements in recent decades, autonomous vehicles (AVs) continue to face challenges in navigating certain traffic scenarios where human drivers excel.
-In such situations, AVs often become immobilized, disrupting overall traffic flow.
-Current recovery solutions, such as remote intervention (which is costly and inefficient) and manual takeover (which excludes non-drivers and limits AV accessibility), are inadequate.
-This paper introduces StuckSolver, a novel Large Language Model (LLM)-driven recovery framework that enables AVs to resolve immobilization scenarios through self-reasoning and/or passenger-guided decision-making.
-StuckSolver is designed as a plug-in add-on module that operates on top of the AV’s existing perception–planning–control stack, requiring no modification to its internal architecture.
-Instead, it interfaces with standard sensor data streams to detect immobilization states, interpret environmental context, and generate high-level recovery commands that can be executed by the AV’s native planner.
-We evaluate StuckSolver on the Bench2Drive benchmark and in custom-designed uncertainty scenarios.
-Results show that StuckSolver achieves near–state-of-the-art performance through autonomous self-reasoning alone and exhibits further improvements when passenger guidance is incorporated.
+Despite significant advancements in recent decades, autonomous vehicles (AVs) continue to face challenges in navigating certain traffic situations that human drivers handle with ease.
+In such cases, AVs may become immobilized, leading to disruptions in overall traffic flow.
+Existing recovery solutions, including remote intervention, which is costly and inefficient, and manual takeover, which excludes non-drivers and limits accessibility, remain inadequate.
+This paper introduces StuckSolver, a novel Large Language Model (LLM) driven recovery framework that enables AVs to resolve immobilization scenarios through self-reasoning and passenger-guided decision making.
+StuckSolver is designed as a plug-in add-on module that operates on top of the AV’s existing perception, planning, and control stack without requiring modifications to its internal architecture.
+It interfaces directly with standard sensor data streams to detect immobilization states, interpret the environmental context, and generate high-level recovery commands that can be executed by the AV’s native planner.
+StuckSolver is integrated with CARLA’s rule-based Behavior Agent and evaluated using the Bench2Drive benchmark.
+Experimental results show that StuckSolver achieves driving scores and success rates on par with state-of-the-art end-to-end approaches through self-reasoning alone, and exhibits additional improvements when passenger guidance is incorporated.
+This confirms that StuckSolver provides robust operational performance within a lightweight and interpretable framework.